Asymptotic Improvements on the Exact Matching Distance for 2-parameter Persistence: Computing

 ($\overline C$ denotes the closure of $C$.)
 Each value $\max_{(s,\lambda)\in \overline C}\lambda$ must be attained at a point that is the unique intersection point between three planes.\footnote{This requires that not all the planes in $\T$ are parallel to a single line.
 Since $M$ and $N$ are not both the zero module, $\mathfrak G$ contains a generator $g$.
 Then there are three planes $P_{g,g,1}$, $S_0$ and $\R^2\times \{0\}$ in $\T$ that are not all parallel to one line.} Let the \emph{level} of a point in $\R^3$ be its third coordinate.
 That is, the level of $(a,b,\lambda)$ is $\lambda$.
 By a \emph{vertex of $\T$}, we mean a point $p$ such that there exist $P,P',P''\in\T$ with $P\cap P' \cap P''=\{p\}$.
 See \cref{Fig:vertices_and_sign_of_f}.
 We sometimes abuse terminology and call $\{p\}$ a vertex when we mean that $p$ is a vertex.

 \paragraph{Searching through the vertices to find $d_\M$}

-Recall that we assume that $T(n)$ is an upper bound on the time needed to decide $d_\M\leq \lambda$ for a given $\lambda$, and that we proved that we can take $T(n)$ to be $\bigO(n^5\log n)$ in the previous section.
+Recall that we assume that $(T(n),M(n))$ are upper bounds on the time and memory needed to decide $d_\M\leq \lambda$ for a given $\lambda$, and that we proved that we can take $T(n)$ to be $\bigO(n^5\log n)$ and $M(n)$ to be $\bigO(n^2)$ in the previous section.
 To find $d_\M$, we could do the following: Compute the intersections of all triples of planes in $\T$ (for the triples whose intersection is a single point), sort the levels of these points, and find $d_\M$ by binary search.
 This would give us a runtime of $\bigO(n^6\log n + T(n)\log n)=\bigO(n^6\log n)$, as the most expensive operation is to sort the $\bigO(n^6)$ triple intersections.
+Also, this approach would require $\bigO(n^6)$ memory to store and sort all intersections.

 However, we want to do better and describe an algorithm that runs in expected time